jamesmh/coravel/Docs/Scheduler.md

 ### Intervals

-First, methods to apply interval constraints are available.
+After calling `Schedule` or `ScheduleAsync`, methods to specify the schedule interval are available.

 These methods tell your task to execute at certain intervals.